 What is Upward Bound?

-TRIO Upward Bound and its staff strives to create a motivating, supportive environment in which students can learn and demonstrate their learning without fear of failure, loss of self-respect, negative peer pressure, or concern for their personal safety.
+TRIO Upward Bound and its staff strive to create a motivating, supportive environment in which students can learn and demonstrate their learning without fear of failure, loss of self-respect, negative peer pressure or concern for their personal safety.
 Students must agree to cooperate with program guidelines and make an honest effort to improve their performance by fully utilizing program services.